Engineered for Installers

 TRADITIONAL VS. EUROPEAN

-Traditional or "face frame" cabinets are built with an integral frame on the finished face, providing additional strength, especially over long runs.
+Traditional or "face frame" cabinets are built with an integral frame on the finished face, providing additional strength, especially over long spans.

-European or "frameless" cabinets are built with edge banding on the finished face, providing a bit more space for drawers, though less strength over long runs.
+European or "frameless" cabinets are built with edge banding on the finished face, providing a bit more space for drawers, though less strength over long spans.